-There are a number of different resources that are available for the student to research on the job demand,
+There are a number of different resources that are available for the student to research on the job demand, salary expectations, and employment outlook.

 Many individuals ask how much they can reasonably make as a license professional (e.g. Cosmetologist, Hair Design, Barber, Esthetician, Master Esthetician, Manicurist and Instructor).
 The answer depends on an individual choices such as working full time/part time, as an employee/self-employed, commission/salary, etc.